-- 1) No person may, without the written consent of the municipality, at, in or upon a public amenity- - (a) arrange, hold, present or attend- - (i) a public entertainment; - (ii) a meeting; - (iii) a public gathering or procession, exhibition or performance; or - (iv) an auction; - (b) collect money or any other goods; - (c) display or distribute a pamphlet, placards, painting, book, handbill or a printed, written or painted work; - (d) engage in any form of trade. - (2) No person may at or in a public amenity undertake or perform any activity in contravention of a notice board erected in terms of section 6 (1). - (3) No person may without the written consent of the municipality erect or establish any fence, structure, dam, shelter or anything else in a public amenity and a person who has obtained such consent may only erect such fence, structure, dam, shelter or anything else at a designated area set aside for this purpose. - (4) No person may, without the written consent of the municipality bring into, or have in his or her possession in a public amenity a firearm, and the municipality may grant consent in the following instances only- - (a) for the firing of blank cartridges during organised competitions or sports meetings; - (b) in connection with the collection of specimens of marine life or birds or animals for scientific purposes; - (c) for the lawful culling of animals; or - (d) to signal distress in the instance where a proposed activity may require a distress signal to be given by means of a firearm. - (5) A person who wishes to obtain the consent of the municipality as contemplated in subsection (1) must complete and submit an application in writing. - (6) A person who has been granted consent in terms of subsection (5) must at all times keep the consent in his or her possession, and must produce the form on request of an official.
+- (1) No person may, without the prior written consent of the municipality at, in or upon a public amenity - - (a) arrange, hold, present or attend - - (i) a public entertainment; - (ii) a meeting; - (iii) a public gathering or procession, exhibition or performance; or - (iv) an auction; - (b) collect money or any other goods; - (c) display or distribute a pamphlet, placards, painting, book, handbill or a printed, written or painted work; or - (d) engage in any form of trade. - (2) No person may at or in a public amenity undertake or perform any activity in contravention of a notice board erected in terms of section 6(1). - (3) No person may without the prior written consent of the municipality erect or establish any fence, structure, dam, shelter or anything else and a person who has obtained such consent may only erect such fence, structure, dam, shelter or anything else at a designated area set aside for this purpose. - (4) No person may, without the prior written consent of the municipality bring into, or have in his or her possession in a public amenity a firearm, and the municipality may grant consent in the following instances only: - (a) for the firing of blank cartridges during organised competitions or sports meetings; - (b) in connection with the collection of specimens of marine life or birds or animals for scientific purposes;

+- (c) for the lawful culling of a whale, dolphin, or animal; or - (d) to signal distress in the instance where a proposed activity may require distress signal to be given by means of a firearm. - (5) A person who wishes to obtain the consent of the municipality as contemplated in subsection (1) must complete and submit the prescribed form, and the municipality may refuse or grant consent subject to any conditions it deems necessary and subject to the prescribed fee having been paid, and a person who wishes to sell food must also comply with any laws relating to the selling of food. - (6) A person who has been granted consent in terms of subsection (5) must at all times keep the consent form in his or her possession, and must produce the form on request of an official. - (7) A person who contravenes a provision of subsection (1) or (2) commits an offence.